jy222bz/mrs/README.md

 Furthermore, you need to configure the connection to connect the application with the database.
 That is by providing an environment variable file (.env) and put the following credentials:

-1. DB_HOST = localhost
+1. DB_HOST = localhost.
-2. DB_USER = Your database root user
+2. DB_USER = Your database root user.
-3. DB_PASSWORD = Your database password
+3. DB_PASSWORD = Your database password.
-4. DB_NAME = The name of the database
+4. DB_NAME = The name of the database.
-5. DB_PORT = The databse port
+5. DB_PORT = The databse port.
-6. SECERT = Secert text for the session
+6. SECERT = Secert text for the session.
+7. PORT = The port for the server.
 ~~~

 4. ### Run the application: